 Third Party Release Policy

-The AOG will not sell or rent to any third party any personal information, except to the extent necessary to comply with applicable laws, police investigations or in legal proceedings where such information is relevant.
+The AOG will not sell or rent to any third party any personal information of the Graduate community, including graduates, members, donors and friends, except to the extent necessary to comply with applicable laws, police investigations or in legal proceedings where such information is relevant.
 The AOG allows access to database information by third parties providing AOG-approved services.
 In those instances, the member or third party is bound by these terms and has agreed to hold this information in confidence.

 Colorado Revised Statute Requirements